iiasa/message_ix/doc/index.rst

 - :doc:`whatsnew` —release history and migration/upgrade notes.
 - :doc:`notice` —including how to properly cite the framework and software in scientific research.
 - :doc:`contributing` —we welcome enhancements to the framework itself that enable new features across all models.
+- :doc:`sharing`—we invite the sharing of the usage of the |MESSAGEix| framework.
 - :doc:`faq`
 - :doc:`bibliography`